At Harvard SEAS, Nada Amin and her team explore new ways of programming that are easier, faster, safer.

-If you're an undergraduate at Harvard, I am happy to brainstorm and supervise a research project or thesis around common interests.
+If you're an undergraduate at Harvard, I am happy to brainstorm and supervise a research project (CS91r or HCRP) or thesis around common interests.
 This could range from theory (a type system for 'X') to implementation (a domain-specific language for 'X').
 I value previous experience in software engineering, machine learning, functional programming, logic programming, and your chosen domains of application.
+I offer projects to both students that have taken my classes and students that have not, though they may be different in nature.

 If you're a prospective PhD student, please apply to SEAS and mention me in your application.

 If you're a current researcher (PhD student, postdoc, faculty, ...), I am open to collaboration and co-supervision opportunities.